I Saw My Family In 'Sinners' & Its Success Can’t Be Undermined

 Coogler drew upon my family’s legacy for Sammie (Miles Caton).
-Specifically, Robert Johnson, the legendary blues singer who was rumored to have sold his soul to the devil.
-Johnson is my maternal grandfather George Ball’s first cousin.
+Specifically, Robert Johnson, the legendary blues singer who was rumoured to have sold his soul to the devil.
+Johnson is my maternal grandfather, George Ball’s first cousin.

 AdvertisementADVERTISEMENT